 Briards also require lots of physical activity and mental stimulation to stay happy and healthy.
 This breed loves long walks, playing fetch, agility sports, or just running around in the backyard – anything to keep them active!
 Additionally, providing regular training sessions will help your Briard learn good behavior and give them adequate mental stimulation.

 Overall, briards are amiable and can bring joy into any household.
 These loving companions can be a delightful addition to any home with proper care and attention.
-Their size and weight are something prospective owners should consider when thinking about adding one of these unique breed to their family.
+Their size and weight are something prospective owners should consider when thinking about adding one of these unique breeds to their family.

 Size And Weight